 ➤ Hit F5 to run the Macro and it displays a message box with the formatted text string in it.

-Example 3: Converting String to Proper Case Using VBA StrConv
+3. Changing String to Proper Case Using VBA StrConv Function

 Proper Case is one of the Conversion Types available in the StrConv function.
 We can reduce the hassle of changing the first letters in each word in any writing such as essays, product intros, etc.

-➤ Use the below code in any Module in Microsoft Visual Basic window.
+➤ Use the below code in any Module in the Microsoft Visual Basic window.

 Sub VBA_StrConv_Function_Propercase() Dim mString as String Dim mResultString As String mString = "vba test string" mResultString = StrConv(mString, vbProperCase) MsgBox "The delivered string to Proper Case is:" & mResultString, vbInformation, "VBA_StrConv_Function_Propercase" End Sub